davidcereal/Important_Political_Entities_Finder/README.md

 ## 6. Run Scraping, Analysis, and Visuzalization

 #### Run the app without scraping new data:
-To run the web-app using the pre-built index and avoid scraping altogether, run:
+To run the web app using the pre-built index and avoid scraping altogether, run:
 ```
 $ python important_political_entities_finder/visualize/app.py
 ```